 In 2019, we developed our first clinically-based food as medicine program in collaboration with area healthcare providers.
 The Fresh Food Farmacy is a two-pronged program involving long term intensive food and dietary education along with in-clinic food and resource outreach.

-In the first year of programming, we distributed over 60,000 lbs of local produce from over 10 farms to 1,900 patients, a third of whom identified as food insecure and were connected to community and food resources.
+Annually, we distribute over 60,000 lbs of local produce from over 30 local farms to patients of whom identify as food insecure.

 Participants in the long-term program were diabetic with HbA1c levels over 8, a Body Mass Index over 30, and low-income.
 They received medically tailored produce, nutritional counseling, culinary education, and care management services.